rangle/ngCourse2/http/search_with_mergemap.md

 export class AppComponent {
     searchField: FormControl;
     coolForm: FormGroup;
+    artists$: Observable<Artist[]>;

     constructor(private searchService:SearchService, private fb:FormBuilder) {
         this.searchField = new FormControl();
         this.coolForm = fb.group({search: this.searchField});

-        this.searchField.valueChanges.pipe(
+        this.artists$ = this.searchField.valueChanges.pipe(
           debounceTime(400),
-          mergeMap(term => this.searchService.search(term))
+          mergeMap(term => this.searchService.search(term)),
-         ).subscribe((result) => {
+          map(result => result.artist.items)
-                this.result = result.artists.items;
-            });
+         );
     }
 }
 ```

-Here we have set up a basic form with a single field, `search`, which we subscribe to for event changes.
-We've also set up a simple binding for any results coming from the `SearchService`.
+Here we have set up a basic form with a single field, `search`, which we access through an observable.
+We've also set up a simple binding for any artists coming from the `SearchService`.
 The real magic here is `mergeMap` which allows us to flatten our two separate subscribed `Observables` into a single cohesive stream we can use to control events coming from user input and from server responses.

 Note that mergeMap flattens a stream of `Observables` \(i.e `Observable` of `Observables`\) to a stream of emitted values \(a simple `Observable`\), by emitting on the "trunk" stream everything that will be emitted on "branch" streams.